jangroth/aws-certification-notes/devops-engineer-professional.md

   * Instances run ECS agent as a Docker container
   * Cluster is an *auto scaling group* with a launch configuration using a special ECS AMI

+### Autoscaling

+* Use *Service Auto Scaling* for
+  * Target Tracking Scaling Poilicy
+  * Step Scaling Policy
+  * Sdcheduled Scaling

+* For ECS, we also need to scale the cluster
+  * This is really tricky, but in essence there's an ASG around the EC2 instances that form the cluster
+  * Could use Fargate, obviously
+  * Or even Elastic Beanstalk

+#### Scaling the service

 <a name="4_10_3"></a>
 ### [↖](#4_10)[↑](#4_10_2)[↓](#4_10_4) ECR